 A disrespectful client doesn’t care a fig about you and won’t think twice about doing you over one day.
 You’ll never be able to manage them and you’ll dread taking their calls.
 Again, I’m sure you didn’t go freelance to be bullied.

-There are ways to manage and mitigate late payers but, if you’ve applied these methods and the client still continuously fails to pay you on time, they’re a rude arsehole and you should consider getting rid of them.
+There are ways to manage and mitigate late payers but, if you’ve applied these methods and the client still continuously fails to pay you on time, then you should consider getting rid of them.

-Freelancers rely on a steady income and you should be able to focus on better things than whether some idiot is going to pay your invoice on time.
+Freelancers rely on a steady income and you should be able to focus on better things than whether someone is going to pay your invoice on time.

 They’re a nightmare to work with

-Depending on what kind of a VA you are and what services you offer, some clients will keep stretching the limits of the brief.
-They’ll continually ask for changes outside the agreed contract, you do what they ask but then they’ll move the goalposts, they’ll keep changing their mind, the budget is never right, they’ll call you at all hours, they don’t respect your time… basically they’re a pain in the arse.
+Depending on what services you offer, some clients will keep stretching the limits of the brief.
+They’ll continually ask for changes outside the agreed contract, you do what they ask but then they’ll move the goalposts, they’ll keep changing their mind, the budget is never right, they’ll call you at all hours, they don’t respect your time… basically they’re a pain in the bum.

-You might like them, but if the way they work doesn’t fit in with the way you want to do things, dump them.
+You might like them, but if the way they work doesn’t fit in with your life or business model then dump them.